akvo/akvo-rsr-up/README.md

 # Akvo Mobile
-This is a skunkworks project, aimed at solve the need for making simple project updates for users in the field.
+This is a skunkworks project, aimed at solving the need for making simple project updates by users in the field.

 The project consist of three different sub projects (Android, HTML5 & iOS)